carab/KaMine/README.md

 -----------

 * Allow for multiple configuration profiles.
-* Add more filters on board view.
-* Show a form to add spent time and comment when status is changed.

 To do
 -----

+* Add more filters on board view.
 * Add auto-refresh when focus on page and on a timer.
 * Set background color on stories for each users.
 * Add a way to create sprints and stories.